Disconnecting Means for PV Systems: NEC 690.13 & 690.15

 Does a lockout/tagout procedure apply to the equipment isolating device in NEC 690.15?

 Yes.
-NEC 690.15 explicitly requires that the equipment isolating device be capable of being locked in the open (off) position.
+NEC 690.15 requires that the equipment isolating device be capable of being locked in the open (off) position.
 This is a critical feature to enable a safe and effective lockout/tagout procedure, protecting technicians during maintenance.

 What is an interrupting rating and why is it important for a PV disconnect?